WilliamConnatser/pg-toolbox/README.md

 ## Create your toolbox files

-- Toolbox files are consumed by the scripts which run after executing the CLI commands.
+- Toolbox files are user-defined queries that define each step of all functionality migrate, rollback, seed, and truncate.
+Each of which can be defined as a single Slonik Postgres query or an array of Slonik Postgres queries (the query array's order is respected).
 - All toolbox files inside the pg-toolbox folder are consumed by the CLI commands.
 The filepath from the root folder of your project to the folder containing the toolbox files is defined by the PGMIGRATIONS environment variable.
-- All scripts applied by the CLI commands are applied in alphabetical order (ascending when migrating and seeding, or descending when truncating and rolling back).
+- All scripts applied by the CLI commands are applied in the order the operations have previously been ran, falling back to alphabetical order for new scripts which are being ran (ascending when migrating and seeding, or descending when truncating and rolling back).
 - Toolbox files must export an async function which returns an object literal.
-- The object literal should contain the following keys: `migrate`, `rollback`, `truncate`, and `seed`.
+- The object literal mat contain the following keys: migrate, rollback, truncate, and seed.
+All properties are optional, so if you need to create a new seed script and/or truncate script but don't need to make any migrations or rollbacks you may define each operation independently, or use each one all at once (whichever makes sense to your use-case for creating a new Toolbox file.)
-- Each value of the object is a `slonik` query wrapped in backticks, and preceded by a sql template tag which can be imported like so: `const {sql} = require('pg-toolbox')`
+- Each value of all object properties are SQL query strings defined in between backticks, and preceded by a sql template tag imported from `slonik`.
+See Slonik's documentation for instructions on how to write the queries themselves.
+There are many utilities available.
-- The only optional keys of this object are `seed` and `truncate`- `migrate` and `rollback` are mandatory.
+  - Alteratively, the object property can be an array of the same object which allows you to create a script which contains multiple queries that are always ran in order.
-- The queries defined for the `migrate` and `rollback` actions are immutable so once they've been ran once they can not be changed.
+- The queries defined for the migrate and rollback actions are immutable so once they've been ran once they can not be changed.
 The hash is saved in the toolbox metadata table the first time a migration is ran.
-- You may write whatever `async` logic in the function which returns this to build dynamic queries, but keep in mind that the migrate and rollback queries need to be immutable.
+- You may write whatever async logic in the function which returns this to build dynamic queries, but keep in mind that the migrate and rollback queries need to be immutable.
 This functionality is more meant to be leveraged when building a script to seed the database.
 - See the Slonik Documentation to discover many utility functions for advanced query building.
 - There are several example toolbox files towards the end of this README and also [here](src/test/migrations/).